 Guided Reading sessions give children the opportunity to read a whole range of fiction and non-fiction texts and to develop their comprehension skills.
-At home, children are expected to read at least 4 times a week and Bug Club is used to engage the children in further reading online.
-Children who are not yet free readers are benchmarked half termly in order to determine whether they are ready for the next colour band.
+These sessions will focus on Reading Gems, which encourage children to look at different reading skills including: Retrieval, Defining, Inference, Summarising, Predicting and Decoding.
+At home, children are expected to read at least 5 times a week and Reading Planet is used to engage the children in further reading online.
+Children who are not yet free readers are benchmarked half-termly in order to determine whether they are ready for the next colour band.
 We have reading scheme books by Oxford Reading Tree, Ginn Lighthouse, Rigby Star, Storyworlds, Bug Club and Big Cat Collins.

-Grammar is taught discretely each week using ‘Visual Literacy’ as a stimulus.
-The skills covered in these sessions are practiced and applied in a range of writing tasks across the week.
-The writing process breaks down into the following steps:
+Grammar is taught discretely each week.
+The skills covered in these sessions are practised and applied in a range of writing tasks across the week.
+The writing process includes the following:

 At St Mary’s we believe it is important for children to develop a fluent and legible style of handwriting.
 The style should be consistent throughout the school with a clear progression of skills as children become more competent and confident.
 For this we use letterjoin.co.uk as a resource to teach letter formation.

 To support the children in reaching the End of Year Expectations for spelling, children are taught National Curriculum spelling rules, supported by the Spelling Shed resource.
 When confident with the application of the rules, children ar encouraged to apply these within their writing.